kentcassidy/os-semaphore/REPORT.md

 concepts like user-level threads and semaphores.
 In addition we learned how static libraries can be compiled using intelligently designed makefiles.
-While our preempt.c may not work, we believe that we understand the importance of such a system on any thread scheduling system and after working it out on paper, we still believe that our implementation could've worked.
+While our preempt.c may not work, we believe that we understand the importance of such a system on any thread scheduling system.
+After working it out on paper, we still believe that our design for preempt could work given more time into implementation.